 Countless rumours of new music in the pipeline from the Swedes have been floating around the dance music scene for over a year, but unreleased track supposedly entitled ‘Underneath It All’ puts those to bed.
 Its underlying euphoric tone and lyric-driven essence seemingly brings the audience to an awakening that this is what they’ve been waiting for.
 Differing to previous works, a lighter drop characterises the song making it a rather stunning piece of music.

-As the set draws towards its pinnacle closing, fans are taken down memory lane with projected visuals throwing it back to where it all began.
-Emotive footage from their 2012 heyday detail the group’s highs and lows; showcasing exactly how the industry can be so bittersweet.
+As the set draws towards its pinnacle closing, long-time Swedish House Mafia fans are taken down memory lane with projected visuals throwing it back to where it all began.
+Emotive footage from their 2012 heyday detailthe group’s highs and lows; showcasing exactly how the industry can be so bittersweet.
 Brothers in arms, elation unfolds throughout the room as both artist and fans share in this moment of togetherness.
 Like moths drawn to a flame, people watch in awe as three circles of fire lower towards the standing crowd, marking the end of this historic comeback show.

 With just tonight’s show left in their home country, Swedish House Mafia will continue their journey across the globe making their stop in the UK at Creamfields in August.
 Onwards from this, it’s unknown whether the trio will remain together and continue to break these boundaries within the house genre.
 For now, just rest assured that you’ll be treated to some monumental performances along the way.